TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 Fill in the pull request details:

 1. Describe the changes.
-2. List the issues that this pull request closes.
+2. List the issue(s) that this pull request closes.
 3. Fill in the collaboration confirmation.
-4. Choose a reviewer.
+4. (Optional) Choose a reviewer.
 5. When all of the information is filled in, click "Create pull request".

 ![Screenshot of the pull request information](docs/PRInfo.png)